cta-rta/astri-rta-bootstrapper/README.md

   * It polls the input directory until it finds all the files that it needs to launch its analysis script.
 If there exist more than one input file of the same type, the ScriptExecutor will consume the oldest one.
   * It copies the par file within its directory.
   * It creates a temporary folder to store the temporary output of the analysis script.
-  * It executes the analysis script defining the needed environment variables.
+  * It defines the environment variables needed and then executes the analysis script .
-  * When the analysis script is terminated, it moves its temporary output to the right destination directory (there will be another ScriptExecutor polling in that directory)
+  * When the analysis script is terminated, it moves its temporary output to the destination directory (there will be another ScriptExecutor polling in that directory)
   * It deletes the par file
   * It deletes the input files or marks them as 'consumed'
   * It starts to poll again